Once the strategy is ready, how does the organization kickstart the strategy implementation?

 When the company prioritizes actions, it acquires clarity about implementation needs and what order things must occur.
 Thanks to this, the strategy remains relevant and active in front of everyone’s eyes without pause.
+An agile strategy has been born.
 Follow-up the strategy implementation frequently, for example, through weekly or bi-weekly meetings.
 Frequent follow-up creates a bridge between the plan and operative work.
 The entire organization sees the same board and acts on it.

 The shared digital board is visible to the whole organization, allowing everybody to see how the strategy implementation becomes a reality.
 Deploying this type of setup is an opportunity for every organization, no matter what size it is.